ignite/cli/docs/guide/nameservice/02-messages.md

 where:

 - buy-name is the message name
-- name is the first field <!-- name of what? -->
+- name defines the name that users can buy, sell, and delete
-- bid is second field <!-- the price of the bid for a name? let's say a bit more here, what else can we say here?
-I wish our CLI reference had examples -->
+- bid is price the user bids to buy a name

-The `starport scaffold message buy-name name bid` command creates and modifies several files and outputs the changes:
+The `starport scaffold message buy-name name bid` command creates and modifies several files and outputs the changes.
+You can view the changes in each file:

 ```bash
 modify proto/nameservice/tx.proto